tjanczuk/edge/README.md

 This will do the following:

 * Download Node.js v0.10.26 sources, build, and install Node.js x64
-* Download Mono 3.4.0 sources, build, and install Mono x64
+* Install the Xamarin Mono apt repository and install the latest Mono x64
 * Download and install the latest version of Microsoft's CoreCLR
 * Download and install node-gyp and mocha
 * Download Edge.js sources and build x64 release